FelixOnline/v2/content/articles/2013-10-18-first-union-council-session-of-the-year.md

 subtitle: >
   A breakdown on the first Union Council session for the year.
 date: "2013-10-18 20:41:43 +0100"

 # Attributes from Felix Online V1
 id: "3884"
 old_path: /news/3884/first-union-council-session-of-the-year
 aliases:
  - /news/3884/first-union-council-session-of-the-year
+imported: true
+comments:
+ - someone with the cojones to raise issues that actually affect real students and not the usual student union bukkake sesh that union council usually turns out to bewhy should a 17 yo lose out on a normal social life just because the union dont trust the bar to be competent enough to serve people legally on sports night

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true